-Back in my weekly spa-going days I was a sucker for the egg facials.
+Back in my brief spa-going days I was a sucker for the egg facials.
 Ahhhh they always left my skin looking so youthful & dewy.
 I could just wash my face and go, no need for makeup.
 I would try to save money and do the egg treatments at home but it never seemed to have the same affect.
 The egg white mixture never got super stiff like the ones at the spa & the egg yolk mixture didn’t leave my skin feeling moisturize.
 Matter of fact it just left my skin feeling irritated & weird.

 The secret: Silkie Chicken Eggs!!!!!